 Night shift work: People who work at night often experience sleep disorders, because they cannot sleep when they start to feel drowsy.
 Their activities run contrary to their biological clocks.

 Medications: Many drugs can interfere with sleep, such as certain anti-depressants, buy lisinopril online blood pressure medication, and over-the-counter cold medicine.
+Some medication, however, actually has the opposite effect as it can relieve symptoms that are preventing them from having a good night’s sleep, such as aspirin 75mg.

 Aging: About half of all adults over the age of 65 have some sort of sleep disorder.
 It is not clear if it is a normal part of aging or a result of medications that older people commonly use.